For almost 20 years, one thing has been a constant in my life.

 My love of getting places on my bike.

 I have never been a bike racer – but through various cycling clubs I’ve entered (rather slow) time trial events, hill climbs, endurance races and sportives.
 I’ve ridden in audaxes, mountain bike marathons, triathlons, charity events and Sunday Club rides… the wheels always turning… always wanting to see around that next corner (always one more)… I used to ride over 5,000 miles a year; this became 6 then 7.
-In 2013 I cycled over 10,000; last year the figure was over 12,000 miles.
+In 2013 I cycled over 10 thousand; last year the figure was over 12.

 2015 started like any other year.
 I tried to lift the gloom of winter by making exciting plans for when the days would grow longer and the sun would come out again.
 I had long read about the world famous Paris-Brest-Paris cycling event – run in August this year – so targeted this as the year’s ambition.
 A friend of mine was also keen so, together, a whole series of qualifying events were booked, logistics organised and aspirations set.
 I was really excited by the prospect and couldn’t wait for summer.